 Test-Bed for Solar Membrane Distillation Applications at Pilot-Scale

 The installation is designed for evaluating solar thermal desalination applications.
 There are two solar fields of flat-plate collectors available: one of 20 m2 with two parallel rows of five collectors in series (Solaris CP1 Nova, by Solaris, Spain), and another one of 40 m2 with four large-aperture collectors in parallel (LBM 10HTF, by Wagner Solar, Spain).
-Both fields are connected to water storages of 1500 liters acting as heat buffers for thermal regulation and storage, and have a distribution system which enables simultaneous connection of several units.
+Both fields are connected to water storages of 1500 litres acting as heat buffers for thermal regulation and storage; they also have a distribution system which enables simultaneous connection of several units.
 The test-beds allow for a stationary heat supply using the thermal heat storage or for direct supply of solar energy without buffering.
 The installation is fully automated and monitored (temperatures and flows) and allows for heat flow regulation.
 The maximum thermal power is 7 kWth in one case and 14 kWth in the other, and hot water can be supplied with temperature up to about 90°C.

-The installation has a separate water circuit that can be used for cooling (about 3.5 kWth) in the desalination units and as a device for supplying simulated seawater, with the possibility of working in open or closed loop.
-In the latter case, both the distillate and brine flows are collected and mixed together to be fed again into the desalination units after passing through a heat dissipation system.
+The installation has a separate water circuit that can be used for cooling (about 3.5 kWth) in the desalination units and as a device for supplying simulated seawater, with the possibility of working in an open or closed loop.
+In the latter case, both the distillate and brine flows are collected and mixed to be fed again into the desalination units after passing through a heat dissipation system.
 The installation currently operates with Membrane Distillation modules and has a wide range of different commercial and pre-commercial units from different commercial manufacturers.
 The list of MD modules that have been evaluated or are under evaluation is:

-- Plate and frame air-gap (AG) MD commercial modules from Scarab (total membrane area 2.8 m2).
+- Plate and frame airgap (AG) MD commercial modules from Scarab (total membrane area 2.8 m2).

 - Two plate and frame permeate-gap (PG) MD prototypes from Keppel Seghers (both with total membrane area 9 m2), a compact one (M33) and another which is split in three separate modules connected in series for higher energy recovery (PT5).

-- 3) Spiral-wound PGMD commercial modules Oryx 150 from Solar Spring (10 m2).
+- Spiral-wound PGMD commercial modules Oryx 150 from Solar Spring (10 m2).

-- 4) Two spiral-wound AGMD modules from Aquastill with membrane areas of 7 m2 and 24 m2 each.
+- Two spiral-wound AGMD modules from Aquastill with membrane areas of 7 m2 and 24 m2 each.

 - WTS-40A and WTS-40B units from Aquaver, based on multi-effect vacuum membrane distillation technology using modules fabricated by Memsys (5.76 m2 and 6.4 m2 total membrane area respectively).